ParentJA/example-search/README.md

 (Full text search here.)

+When the stakes are low, full text search gives users the ability to find data that sort of matches.
+Many times, when users search “biology”, they want to see “BIOLOGY” and “animal biology” too.
+They also want to see “biological”.
+The results should be related to the query instead of an exact match.

+Full text search works by breaking down the query and the target into tokens.
+A token is a word and most engines eliminate stop words like “a” and “the” because they are so common.
+PostgreSQL maps these tokens to positions in the document and searches this dictionary for matching tokens.
+“Biology” and “biological” share the same root and are considered a match.

 A basic search works fine when your query matches a field's value exactly, but what about when your query matches part of the value?
 You might point to the `contains` lookup expression.
 But wouldn't it be nice if when you searched for "biology", your query matched "biological" too?

+Modify the view to perform full text search on all of the fields.

 **example/views.py**